RISSB’s Rail Safety Conference will return to Sydney in May 2021 as a face-to-face event with virtual attendance options.

 Confirmed keynote speakers include:

-IAN JEFFRIES, President and Chief Executive Officer, Association of American Railroads
+IAN JEFFERIES, President and Chief Executive Officer, Association of American Railroads

 GEORGE BEARFIELD, Health, Safety and Cyber Security Director, Rock Rail (UK)